Reputation Management

 Happy Patients Stay Silent

-Satisfied patients leave feeling great and rarely think to leave reviews.
-Without prompting, the patients most motivated to write are those with complaints — creating a negative spiral.
+Satisfied patients leave the office feeling great yet they rarely think to leave reviews.
+Without prompting, the patients most motivated to write are those with complaints.
+As a result, happy patients don’t review, unhappy patients do, and reputation degrades over time.

 01